wuxingogo/Graphics/com.unity.shadergraph/Documentation~/Branch-Node.md

 ## Description

 Provides a dynamic branch to the shader.
-If input **Predicate** is true the return output will be equal to input **True**, otherwise it will be equal to input **False**.
-This is determined per vertex or per pixel depending on shader stage.
-Both sides of the branch will be evaluated in the shader, and the branch not used will be discarded.
+If input **Predicate** is true, the return output is equal to input **True**.
+Otherwise, it is equal to input **False**.
+Shader Graph determines the return output per vertex or per pixel based on the shader stage.
+It evaluates both sides of the branch in the shader, and discards the unused branch.

 ## Ports